ItsVaskeGit/courses-panel-project/README.md

 * Adding multiple language support, the only supported one is English currently

 * Generating a custom certificate, to congratulate the student

+* Adding personalization to user, such as icon